vnprc/hashpool-website/content/articles/what-is-hashpool.md

   <img src="../../images/what-is-hashpool/dream-team-inverted.png" alt="dream-team-inverted">
 </div>

 In practice, users can freely swap value between ecash and bitcoin, leveraging the strengths of each system and minimizing their weaknesses.
-This is what makes ecash such a fantastic complement to bitcoin and why it is experiencing a rennaissance today.
+This is what makes ecash such a fantastic complement to bitcoin and why it is experiencing a renaissance today.
 Together, ecash and bitcoin are the dream team.

 ### Better Custodians